BleedTechBlue - Dunkin' Dogs Set for Date with Indiana

 Justin Smith is leading the Hoosiers averaging 15.8 points and 5 rebounds per game.
 The 6'7 junior is also shooting 43% from 3-point range.

-Archie Miller is in his second season as the head coach at Indiana and is looking to get the Hoosiers back to the NCAA Tournament for the first time since 2016.
+Archie Miller is in his third season as the head coach at Indiana and is looking to get the Hoosiers back to the NCAA Tournament for the first time since 2016.

 ESPN's Basketball Power Index gives the Bulldogs just a 25.1% chance of winning.